Saint Petersburg State University: 1918–1939

-1940–99
+1940–1999

 During the 1941–44 Siege of Leningrad in World War II, many students and staff died from starvation, in battles, or from repressions.
 The university evacuated to Saratov in 1942–44.
 A branch of the university was in Yelabuga during the war.
 In 1944, the Presidium of the Supreme Council of the Soviet Union awarded the university the Order of Lenin.
 In 1948, the Soviet Council of Ministers named the university after Andrei Zhdanov, a deceased Communist official.
 This decision was revoked in 1989 during Perestroika.

 In 1949–50, several professors died in prison during the investigation of the Leningrad Affair fabricated by the central Soviet leadership, and the Minister of Education of the RSFSR, former rector Alexander Voznesensky, was executed.

 In 1966, the Council of Ministers decided to build a suburban campus in Petrodvorets for most of the mathematics and natural science faculties.
 The relocation of the faculties was completed by the 1990s.
 In 1969, the Presidium of the Supreme Council of the Soviet Union awarded the university the Order of the Red Banner of Labour.
 In 1991, the university was renamed back to Saint Petersburg State University after its namesake city.
 The university educated Russian presidents Vladimir Putin and Dimitry Medvedev, both of whom studied law at the university.

-2000-present
+2000–present

+Rector Nikolay Kropachev has signed a letter of support for the Russian invasion of Ukraine.

 In early 2022, the university expelled 13 students who had protested against the 2022 Russian invasion of Ukraine.

 In response to the Russian invasion, in March 2022 the Hamburg University of Applied Sciences and University of Bremen suspended their longstanding relationships with the university, Dartmouth College stopped running its Russian language study abroad program in the university, and CEMS - The Global Alliance in Management Education suspended its partnership with the Graduate School of Management in St Petersburg.
 In addition, the European Coimbra Group expelled the university, and the European University Association suspended the school.
 The Council on International Educational Exchange stopped its programs at the university, and relocated students to other non-Russian universities.

+Admissions

+Admission to Saint Petersburg State University is competitive.
+Undergraduate admissions for domestic state funded students are decided through the Unified State Exam.
+The average Unified State Examination score of applicants to the university in 2023 was 90 points (out of a possible 100).
+In the 2023 admission campaign, more than 106,000 domestic students applied to the university for bachelor's and specialist programs, with only 4,617 being accepted.
+The same year, over 21,000 international students from 100 different countries applied to the university for state-funded scholarship programs, with only 1,000 being accepted.
+This reflects an overall acceptance rate of around 4% for both domestic students and international students studying on scholarships.